 The trail are surrounded by forest in the lower part, but in some parts you can see the fjord.
 Further up there are less threes, and at the Rimstigen Viewpoint 725 meters above the fjord you are above the timberline.
 From here you have a fantastic view down to the Nærøyfjord and to the surrounding mountains.

 The hike ends at the Rimstigen Viewpoint, and the return goes down on the same trail back to the starting point.

-The hike to Rimstigen will take you around 1-2 hours one way.
+The hike to Rimstigen will take you around two hours one way.
 Remember to bring enough water, food and clothes on this hike.
 There are no rivers from where you can fill your bottles, it is too steep and dangerous terrain.